 Because this really is (or seems to be) a relatively trivial issue, the original material from this section has been moved.
 Click here to see the entire topic.
 It turns out that it's no so trivial after all though - see 'However' below for more.

-Two links in the sub-page may look a bit silly if launched from the popup window, so you can access them here ...
+A link in the sub-page may look a bit silly if launched from the popup window, so you can access it here ...

 Building Research Establishment